 5. Stay Fresh and Engaged

 The ideal customer is a returning one.
 Keep your web presence up-to-date, content rolling out frequently, and your offers fresh.
 Keep your customers excited and engaged.
-Not only might you secure their loyalty, but the loyalty of their peers and social networks, too, through positive word of mouth!
+Not only might you secure their loyalty, but the loyalty of their peers and social networks, too!

 Nick Rojas is a business consultant and writer who lives in Los Angeles and Chicago.
 He has consulted small and medium-sized enterprises for over twenty years.
 He has contributed articles to Visual.ly, Entrepreneur, and TechCrunch.
 You can follow him on Twitter @NickARojas, or you can reach him at NickAndrewRojas@gmail.com.